ttc24/Patchwork-Isles-Alpha/docs/world_bible.md

 - **People-Reader** — Authors include one hidden branch per hub visible only with this trait; use for social insight or extra intel.
 - **Light-Step** — Provide an alternate branch that bypasses the first tag gate encountered in a hub.
 It should read as agile improvisation, not teleportation.
 - **Well-Provisioned** — Grants access to supply caches.
 Characters with the trait should reliably acquire or refresh a `favor` item that can be spent on tagless routes.
+- **Rememberer's Boon** — Unlocks mirrored memories that let the character author an alternate branch of events once per chapter.

 Traits are earned diegetically through choices (no menus).
 When granting a trait, consider pairing it with a resource or flag that motivates future branches.